 - Automation assisted edit of Controller logic

 - Automation assisted refactoring of application structure

-- Obsolete versions of Java are upgraded to Java 8, enabling use of JPA and extending support options for years
+- Obsolete versions of Java are upgraded to Java 8 (or Java 11 or 12), enabling use of JPA and extending support options for years

 Improve your security, and maintainability!
 Contact us today…